|

 of a notorious massacre of York's 150 Jews in 1190 by an anti-Jewish

-mob - believed to be the only incident of its kind to have
+mob - believed to be the only incident of its kind ever to have

 www.english-heritage.org.uk/cliffords